Marriage in the United States: Domestic partnerships

 Domestic partnerships are a version of civil unions.
 Registration and recognition are functions of states, localities, or employers; such unions may be available to couples of the same sex and, sometimes, opposite sex.
 Although similar to marriage, a domestic partnership does not confer the 1,138 rights, privileges, and obligations afforded to married couples by the federal government, but the relevant state government may offer parallel benefits.
 Because domestic partnerships in the United States are determined by each state or local jurisdictions, or employers, there is no nationwide consistency on the rights, responsibilities, and benefits accorded domestic partners.
 Some couples enter into a private, informal, documented domestic partnership agreement, specifying their mutual obligations because the obligations are otherwise merely implied, and written contracts are much more valid in legal circumstances.

 Cohabitation

 The term is used in a legal setting often to mean, as applied to spouses, living together.
 Otherwise, cohabitation means two unmarried people, who are in a loving, most often intimate, relationship, living together.
 Many couples cohabit as a way to experience married life before marriage.
 Some cohabit instead of marrying.
 Others may live together because other arrangements are less desired.
 In the past few decades, societal standards that discouraged cohabitation have faded; it is now considered more acceptable.

 Children of cohabiting, instead of married, parents are prone to a more changing family unit.
 In 2011, The National Marriage Project found about 2/3 of children of cohabitees saw them break up before they were 12 years old, as opposed to 1/4 otherwise.
-Abrahamic religions are among those that traditionally attach a stigma, such as under a rubric of "living in sin"; however such beliefs are today only sternly rebuked, by the parents of short-term heterosexual cohabitees, by their most orthodox, socially conservative, strains.